-“If you’re not willing to make that investment, your safety is being compromised,” says Lauren Fix, car expert and CEO of Car Coach Reports.
+“If you’re not willing to make that investment, your safety is being compromised,” says Lauren Fix, car expert and editor-in-chief of Car Coach Reports.
 Cars with high-performance tires may not fare as well on icy roads.
 Snow tires typically cost the same as all-season tires, but there may be additional fees related to their installation when you’re purchasing a car.

 When to wait until spring

 Winter can be a good time to get a good deal, but it’s not the only time to shop.
-If you’re prepared to negotiate price and come in with financing, it might make sense to wait until spring or later to start shopping.
+If you’re prepared to negotiate the price and come in with financing, it might make sense to wait until spring or later to start shopping.